symfony/symfony-docs/contributing/code/bc.rst

 All classes in the ``Symfony`` namespace are **safe for use**.
 That means that:

-* You can safely type hint against the class' name.
+* You can type hint against the class' name.

-* You can safely create new instances.
+* You can create new instances.

-* You can safely extend the class.
+* You can extend the class.

-* You can safely access public properties.
+* You can access public properties.

-* You can safely call public methods.
+* You can call public methods.

 When extending the class:

-* You can safely override public properties.
+* You can override public properties.

 However:

-* You cannot safely override methods in extending classes.
+* You cannot override methods in extending classes.
 The class may change, but all changes will be documented in the UPGRADE file.

-Properties and methods tagged with ``@api`` are treated as if they belonged to an API class.

 API Classes